nhitran26197/nhitran26197/README.md

-- 👋 Hi, I’m Nhi
+- 👋 Hi, I’m Nhi.
+I'm a junior student major in Computer Science.
+- 🌱 I'm looking for an internship opportunity Summer 2023.
-- 👀 I’m interested in Traveling, Rock CLimbing
+- 👀 I’m interested in Traveling, Rock CLimbing.
-- 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...

 <!---
 nhitran26197/nhitran26197 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.